zihung20/tp/docs/DeveloperGuide.md

 - The system must be able to connect to its local database without issues.

 **Main Success Scenario (MSS):**

-1. The branch staff request to delete a personnel’s entry.
+1. The branch staff types a command to delete a specify personnel.
-2. The branch staff enters the details of the personnel.
-3. The system requests confirmation for deletion.
-4. The branch staff select confirm.
-5. The system deletes the entry from the database.
+2. The system deletes the entry from the database.
-6. The system displays a success message to the branch staff.

-    Use case ends.
+3. The system displays a success message and indicates the deleted person to the branch staff Use case ends.

 **Extensions:**

-- 2a.
+- 1a.
 The branch staff provides insufficient input.

-  - 2a1.
+  - 1a1.
 The system displays an error message indicating the required fields and correct format to enter.

     Use case resumes at step 2.

-- 2b.
-The system detects invalid information in the provided details.

-  - 2b1.
-The system states the incorrect fields and provides the correct format to enter.

-    Use case resumes at step 2.

-- 2c.
+- 1b.
 The system check that there isn’t such personnel.

-  - 2c1.
+  - 1b1.
 The system displays an error message stating that the personnel cannot be found.

-    Use case end.

-- 2d.
-The system found that there are multiple personnels’ entries.

-  - 2d1.
-The system displays a list of matching personnel and asks which entry to delete.
-  - 2d2.
-The branch staff selects the specific entry to delete.

-    Use case resumes at step 3.

-- 4a.
-The branch staff decides to not delete the personnel’s entry on second thought.

-  - 4a1.
-The branch staff denies the confirmation.

     Use case end.

 #### **Use Case: UC4 - Assign a duty to a personnel’s entry**